Methylenes/Methylenes/README.md

 - 👋 Hi, I’m @Methy
-- 👀 I’m interested in code, music, video game, food, PINOU & MIMI
+- 👀 I’m interested in innovation, music, video game, food , fight & bunny
-- 🌱 I’m currently learning Python, Russian & Chinese, HR
+- 🌱 I’m currently learning Python & Chinese.

 <!---
 Methylenes/Methylenes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.